LY5LL/IW3-sdk/README.md

 - Add weapon definitions and functions.

 # Why C?
-Since about 90% of the engine was written in C, I would prefer not to use OOP and stick with C, though it doesnt really matter as it is just personal preference.
+Since about 90% of the engine was written in C, I would prefer to stick with C, though it doesnt really matter as it is just personal preference.